 - synthetic pyrethroids: lambda or gamma cyhalothrin, bifenthrin, beta cyfluthrin, zeta cypermethrin, or permethrin.

 Mole crickets may develop a resistance to one specific class of insecticide if it used for several repeated applications in the lawn.
 Therefore, alternate applications using products where each contains a different class of insecticide.
-For example, if the first lawn application contains a synthetic pyrethroid, then the second application should contain a neonicotinoid or organophosphate insecticide.
-A few combination products contain two classes of insecticides, which also prevents resistance from occurring.
+For example, if the first lawn application contains a neonicotinoid applied before the early summer egg hatch, then the second application to kill the newly emerged nymphs should contain a synthetic pyrethroid or organophosphate insecticide.
+A few combination products contain two classes of insecticides, which also prevent resistance from occurring.

 Mole cricket baits are available and contain carbaryl or indoxacarb, which are uniquely different classes of insecticides from the granular or spray insecticides above, and these can be used to further reduce the chance of insecticidal resistance by the mole crickets.
+Baits may be used in the late spring and early summer to target adults that have emerged and begun feeding.
 See Table 1 for examples of products containing these active ingredients.

 For Landscape Professionals: An extensive list of insecticide controls is included in Clemson University’s Pest Control Guidelines for Professional Turfgrass Managers.
 This publication is updated annually and gives turfgrass managers a valuable tool for chemical control selection.

 Table 1.
 Examples of Insecticide & Bait Products for Mole Cricket Control in Residential Lawns.

 |Martin’s Bifen I/T Concentrate||Bifenthrin 7.9%||Conc.: 4, 16, 32, 96 & 128 fl oz|